akiannillo/explore-trusted-firmware-m/docs/design_documents/tfm_log_system_design_document.rst

   SPMLOG_ERRMSGVAL(msg, val);

-A wrapper layer API is added to combine the message and the value, and call the HAL API ``tfm_hal_output_spm_log``.
+A wrapper layer API is added to convert 'val' and call the HAL API ``tfm_hal_output_spm_log`` twice to output 'MSG' and 'val' in string format.

 .. code-block:: c

   /*
-   * SPM output API to combine message and value together as a joint message,
+   * SPM output API to convert digit number into HEX string and call the HAL API
-   * and call the HAL API tfm_hal_output_spm_log.
+   * tfm_hal_output_spm_log.
-   * msg:   a message in HEX string
+   * msg:   a message in string
    * len:   the length of the message
    * value: a value need to be output
    */
   spm_log_msgval(const char *msg, size_t len, uint32_t value)

-The following three APIs output a message in HEX string.
+The following three APIs output a message in string.

   SPMLOG_DBGMSG(msg);